CityofToronto/bdit_data-sources/volumes/miovision/sql/readme.md

 ### `centreline_miovision`

-This table maps all miovision intersection legs to centreline street segments.
-It needs to be updated manually using [this script](updates/update-centreline_miovision.sql) when intersections are added.
+This table maps all Miovision intersection legs to centreline street segments.
+It is updated automagically each week by the `centreline.clean_miovision_centrelines` task of `miovision_check` DAG, which uses `gis_core.centreline_leg_directions` to assign centrelines based on leg and intersection_id.
+In case a leg is not in the centreline (private access), you can insert a `NULL` centreline_id value to stop `clean_miovision_centrelines` from trying to match to this leg.
+This also prevents unnecessary alerts from the `centreline.check_missing_centreline_ids` task.

 **Field Name**|**Data Type**|**Description**|**Example**|
 :-----|:-----|:-----|:-----|